Foodie Profiles Complete Collection Cover

 Foodie Profiles – The Complete Collection

-With over 40 profiles, the ‘foodies’ we’ve profiled have varied from beloved cookbook writers like Tessa Kiros, to creatives like Lucy Folk who features food in her jewellery design, as well as industry game changers fighting against food waste like Ronni Kahn of OzHarvest.
+With 50+ profiles and counting (as of 2026), the ‘foodies’ we’ve profiled have varied, from beloved cookbook writers like Tessa Kiros, to creatives like Lucy Folk who features food in her jewellery design, as well as industry game changers fighting against food waste like Ronni Kahn of OzHarvest.
 More often than not they include recipes, as well as tips on places to eat from our featured foodie friends.

-In this piece, you’ll find every profile we’ve featured on the site so you can find them all in one place.
+Here you’ll find every profile we’ve featured on the site so you can find them all together.
 If you’re looking for a quick read over a cuppa, then you’ve come to the right place.
 Is there someone you’d like to see profiled?
 Please email me, I would love to hear from you and see if we can make it happen. info@decisivecravings.com.au

 FOODIE PROFILES (in alphabetical order!)